 GW Pharmaceuticals, a cannabis biotech company focused on developing cannabinoid-based medicines, has proven itself in how to formulate a winning cannabinoid medicine, namely Epidiolex.
 As its main source of revenue, Epidiolex is an approved drug meant to treat rare forms of childhood epilepsy.

 In 2020, the drug also won FDA approvals for a new condition and for a wider age range of patients.
 Phase 3 of their multiple sclerosis spasticity trials on Nabiximols and a clinical study for spinal cord injury spasticity are well on their way to completion.
 GW Pharmaceuticals isn't your typical pot stock.
 It's better.

 Organigram Holdings may be one of the most undervalued pot stocks on the market.
 When most Canadian producers were focused on setting up new cultivation facilities and acquiring new assets, OrganiGram Holdings kept its cool.
 It focused on a single cultivation site in Moncton, New Brunswick.

 Keeping a tight operation helped it manage its supply chain and generally become nimble enough to adapt to customer demand.
 In Moncton, its three-tiered growing system takes full advantage of the square footage.
 Its investments in automation have also helped it process cannabis for derivative products, which have a higher margin than dried flower.

 For more information on the latest industry developments and Wall Street analysts’ top marijuana stock picks, follow Cannabis Training University’s marijuana industry blog.
 Interested in gaining a wider understanding of the industry and the stock market?
 Enroll in CTU’s cannabis industry certification program.
+Learn how to start a legal marijuana business.
 Online education has never been so affordable and convenient.